Oushak rugs have been a renowned and highly sought-after category of Oriental rugs since the 15th century.

 5 Reasons Why Oushak Rugs Are Worth Buying

+The quality of the wool deserves another mention.
+The wool’s silky, luminous quality elevates Oushak rugs from great to legendary.
 Workshops in Pakistan working with Afghan rug weavers go out of their way to source soft, luminous wool for their creations.
 They never settle for second-best.
-This gives the rugs an exceptional sheen, luxuriousness and tactility that take the décor of any room to the next level.
+This gives the rugs an exceptional sheen, luxuriousness, and tactility that take the décor of any room to the next level.

-3. Oushak rug weaving artistry has been passed down through generations
+3. Weaving artistry passed down through generations

 You rarely see this remarkable combination in other types of hand-knotted rugs that typically compromise for the other.
 Oushak rug weavers have managed to navigate this line beautifully and incorporate both qualities in their creations.